In a Nutshell

 Intentions for brainstorming

-In creative problem solving one weaves in and out of two types of thinking — both divergent (expanding) and convergent (narrowing,) In brainstorming one is using divergent thinking as the whole intention of the exercise is to generate a large number of very diverse ideas and responses.
+In creative problem solving one weaves in and out of two types of thinking — both divergent (expanding) and convergent (narrowing,) In ideating one is using divergent thinking as the whole intention of the exercise is to generate a large number of very diverse ideas and responses.
 This technique is meant to get one to think of possibilities by diverging.
 As such it should be one of the primary steps used in creative problem solving.
-While the volume of different ideas is the primary goal of brainstorming, this technique has other benefits:
+While the volume of different ideas is the primary goal of this from of generating lots of ideas, this technique has other benefits:

 1. Students learn to express their ideas freely and without the fear of criticism.

 2. Students learn to piggyback ideas – to build on the ideas of others.